Go Back

 Instructions

-• Heat a frying pan over low to medium heat and dry roast the dried red chilis, stirring continuously.
+• Heat a frying pan over medium-low heat and dry-roast the dried red chilis, stirring continuously.
+Roast them for about 3-4 minutes, or until the red chilis darken.

 • Remove the red chilis from the pan and take them to the bowl or plate.

 • Dry roast the Bengal gram (chana dal) in the same pan on low heat until lightly golden.
+Remove it from the pan and place it in the bowl or plate with red chilis.

-• Make sure not to roast these spices on high heat, and they should not get dark brown.
+• Remove them from the pan and place them on the plate with red chilis.
+Make sure not to roast these spices on high heat, and they should not get dark brown.

 • After that, roast the cinnamon sticks, cloves, black peppercorns, star anise, green cardamoms, black cardamoms, and mace on low heat until aromatic.

-• Remove them from the pan and place them on the plate with other ingredients.
+• Remove them from the pan and place them on the plate with the other ingredients.
+Let all the spices cool entirely.

-• To this, add nutmeg powder, turmeric powder, dry ginger powder, and black salt.
+• Take all the roasted ingredients into a blender jar.
+To this, add nutmeg powder, turmeric powder, dry ginger powder, and black salt.

-• If your blender or grinder does not make the fine powder, I would suggest sieving the masala.
-Then grind the remaining pieces of spices again to a fine powder.
+• Grind the spices into a fine powder.
+If your blender or grinder does not make the fine powder, I would suggest sieving the masala.
+Then regrind the remaining large pieces.

 Storing Suggestions